-When trees are harvested for wood products, much of the carbon remains stored in those wood products or in landfills after the end of the product’s life.
-Of the 126 million tons of CO2e harvested each year from SFI-certified lands, 60 million tons is initially stored in wood products, and an average of 35.6 million tons remains stored for 100 years.
+- When trees are harvested for wood products, much of the carbon remains stored in those wood products or in landfills after the end of the product’s life.
+Of the 126 million metric tons of CO2e harvested each year from SFI-certified lands, 60 million metric tons is stored in wood products, and an average of 35.6 million metric tons remains stored after 100 years.

 SFI and the National Council for Air and Stream Improvement, Inc. (NCASI) believe that this tool will be most valuable for those interested in evaluating the carbon contributions of SFI-certified forests, including brand owners that use SFI‑labeled products, and academic and non-profit organizations seeking to better understand contributions of SFI-certified forestlands for climate change mitigation.